cpjobling/eg-247-textbook/_build/dft/2/fft.md

 ### In Class Example 1

-Use four two-point DIT FFT to confirm that the DFT of the sequence
+Use four-point DIT FFT to confirm that the DFT of the sequence

 $$x[n] = [1, 2, 3, 4]$$